urol-e5/urol-e5.github.io/_posts/2022-03-26-Daily-Fieldwork-Post.md

 ## *Respirometry*

-Danielle and I followed the [Respirometry Protocol] (https://github.com/daniellembecker/Gametogenesis/blob/main/protocols/2020-12-14-SDR-Respirometry-Protocol.md) and completed 3 runs with 8 fragments of *Acropora pulchra* from TP2.
+Danielle and I followed the [Respirometry Protocol](https://github.com/daniellembecker/Gametogenesis/blob/main/protocols/2020-12-14-SDR-Respirometry-Protocol.md) and completed 3 runs with 24 fragments of *Acropora pulchra* from TP2.

 ![repirometry set up](https://github.com/urol-e5/urol-e5.github.io/blob/master/images/March2022_Moorea/654AE9A0-8485-4E25-BC5D-BA5498BF31A3.JPG)

 ## *Addition of heaters*

-Danielle and I placed heaters in the 12 heated tanks in preparation for the heatwave starting Sunday, March 27th.
+Danielle and I placed heaters in the 12 heated tanks in preparation for the heatwave ramp starting Sunday, March 27th.